flatironinstitute/mcmc-monitor/README.md

 * [Installing cmdstan and cmdstanpy](#installing-cmdstan-and-cmdstanpy)
 * [Including and excluding parameters](#including-and-excluding-parameters)

+### Feedback welcome!

+This tool is under active development.
+We welcome bug reports and feature requests--please feel free to submit a [Github issue](https://github.com/flatironinstitute/mcmc-monitor/issues) if you spot a way MCMC Monitor can be improved.

 ## Running the monitor service

 First, make sure you have a recent version of [NodeJS](https://nodejs.org/en/download/) installed.
 Our tests use version 16.